jasondsmith72/n8ncwm/README.md

 # n8n ConnectWise Manage Integration

+> **⚠️ IMPORTANT NOTICE: This integration does not work** ⚠️
+>
+> This repository contains a non-functional implementation that should not be used in production environments.
+It is being kept for reference purposes only.

 This repository contains n8n workflow templates for integrating with the ConnectWise Manage API.
-These workflows provide similar functionality to the PowerShell wrapper for the ConnectWise Manage REST API, but in a visual workflow format.
+These workflows were intended to provide similar functionality to the PowerShell wrapper for the ConnectWise Manage REST API, but in a visual workflow format.

 ## Contents